thevasudevgupta/gsoc-wav2vec2/readme.md

 ## References

-[1] Baevski, Alexei, et al. “Wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations.”
+[1] Baevski, Alexei, et al. "Wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations."
 ArXiv:2006.11477 [Cs, Eess], Oct.
 2020. arXiv.org, http://arxiv.org/abs/2006.11477.

 ## End Notes

-Please create an issue in case you encountered any issues while using this project.
-Don't forget to 🌟 this repository if you liked my work.
+Would you please create an issue if you encounter any problems while using this project?
+Don't forget to 🌟 this repository if you like my work.